Bourkekev/ms4-power-fitness-gym/README.md

  - [x] Users should be able to browse by category or search the site for products.
  - [x] Users should be able to purchase these products.
  - [x] If they like, users should be able to register and login to the site.
- - [x] Users should have the option to manage their gym membership.
+ - [x] Users should have the option to sign up for and manage their gym membership.
  - [x] Users can review products.
  - [x] Users can update other members on their successes.